lulunac27a/gamification-todo-list-vue-typescript/README.md

-# Vue gamification todo list app with Vuex, SCSS, and TypeScript
+# Vue gamification task list app with Vuex, SCSS, and TypeScript

-This application is a todo list with task repetition with level and experience points, and it stores to local storage using `vuex-persistedstate`.
+This application is a task list with task repetition with level and experience points, and it stores to local storage using `vuex-persistedstate`.
 Try it on Netlify: https://gamification-todo-list-vue-typescript.netlify.app/